isaacnmm/pestpolicy-hugo2XX/content/posts/best-blackout-curtains/index.md

 They are excellent for office, gaming, or media room and thus reduce the computer or TV screen glare.

-Read Also: [Neck and Shoulder Massager](https://pestpolicy.com/best-neck-and-shoulder-massager/).
-Triple Weave Fabric -The AmazonBasics curtain will come in 2 panels that are created from a fabric that is polyester (triple-weave 240 GSM).
+Read Also: [Neck and Shoulder Massager](https://pestpolicy.com/best-neck-and-shoulder-massager/).Triple Weave Fabric -The AmazonBasics curtain will come in 2 panels that are created from a fabric that is polyester (triple-weave 240 GSM).
 The triple-weave technology will assist block light, and insulated from cold (during warmer) and heat (during summer) room conditions.

 Luckily, I found that the AmazonBasics curtain is light and soft, as opposed to other brands that are foam-backed and have tough liners.
 Velcro Ties and Rod Pocket -It has a rod pocket that will readily allow any decoration or standard rod.
 The curtain has 2 Velcro ties that you can use to easy to pull the panels.